TrustfratedIsNotAvailable/EatSafe/README.md

 # EatSafe - Personal Food Expiry Tracker and Management System

-EatSafe is a web app that helps users track food items, reduce waste, and manage their pantry efficiently.
-It features fridge management, personalized notes, expiry alerts, and smart recipe suggestions based on nearly-expired and available items. is the grammer correct in that paragraph
+EatSafe is a web app that helps users efficiently track food items, reduce waste, and manage their pantry.
+It features fridge management, personalized notes, expiry alerts, and smart recipe suggestions based on nearly expired or available items.

 ---